lacanoid/pgddl/ROADMAP.md

 - materialized view tablespace & storage parameters
 - table of type (not null)
 - SET STATISTICS on indexes
-- handle relrowsecurity and relforcerowsecurity
+- handle relrowsecurity and relforcerowsecurity (ALTER TABLE ENABLE ROW LEVEL SECURITY)

 Other:
 - figure out how to elegantly separate pre-data, post-data, create, alter and dcl